Oreshura: Plot

 Eita Kidō enters high school with the goal of graduating with marks high enough that he can earn a scholarship to medical school.
 Due to the fact that his parents divorced, found new lovers, and left him in the care of his aunt, he shuns anything to do with romance or love.
 One day, the school's No.1 beauty, Masuzu Natsukawa, invites him to walk home with her.
 He quickly deduces that Masuzu is scheming something.
-It turns out Masuzu is tired of being the center of attention and receiving confessions on a nearly-every-day basis, so she suggests that she and Eita become a fake couple.
+It turns out Masuzu is tired of being the center of attention and receiving confessions on a near-daily basis, so she suggests that she and Eita become a fake couple.
 Although Eita objects, Masuzu blackmails him into becoming her boyfriend in name only.
-News of the new couple rapidly spreads throughout the school and Eita's childhood friend, Chiwa Harusaki, who likes him, begins to vie with Masuzu for Eita's affections.
+News of the new couple rapidly spreads throughout the school and Eita's childhood friend, Chiwa Harusaki, who fell head over heels in love with him at first sight, begins to vie with Masuzu for Eita's affections.